materialsproject/foundation/decisions/0012-code-of-conduct.md

 ## Considered Options

-### Reference in README and include a copy in the reposotiry
+### Reference in README and include a copy in the repository

 To put this into practice, MPSF codes will